 Assembling the cake

 - Place the vanilla creme in-between the two cake layers.
+(Use the ‘prettier’ cake for your top layer).
 Make sure vanilla creme is cooled off.
 Spread chocolate ganacche on the top.

 - Decorate the top to your liking.